splitfeed/android-market-badge/readme.txt

 = 0.7 =
 * Discovered shortcode stuff in WP and rewrote some code to use that instead. **This renders the old shortcode format invalid and will leave them as they are.
 I will try to work this out before releasing 0.7.**
+* Also added "size" attribute to qr, making size changeable

 = 0.6 =
 * Reset messed up versioning, sorry